Last updated on May 3rd, 2021

 Influenza pandemics do not happen very often, but they cause such dramatic outbreaks that it is possible to look back at the historical record and see evidence of them going back hundreds of years.
 Some of the pandemics were extraordinarily destructive.
 In 1918 and 1919, an influenza pandemic killed at least twenty million, and perhaps as many as fifty million, people worldwide.
 In the United States, the 1918 influenza killed 675,000 people.

 Many of these deaths were actually caused by bacterial infections; lungs that had been weakened by influenza were easy prey for pathogenic bacteria.
 But even as recently as 1957, when antibiotics were available to treat victims of another pandemic strain, nearly 70,000 Americans died of influenza.
 There was simply nothing that could be done to slow down the spread of the virus or lessen the severity of the infection.

 Shifts in the influenza virus are rare — “shift” strains generally emerge only about every thirty years.
 Like a ‘perfect storm’, it seems that several unusual events must all occur simultaneously for a shift virus to emerge.
 The historical record suggests, however, that even though these events are rare, they happen with enough regularity that we must assume that another pandemic will eventually happen.

 “Source: This excerpt is taken from FAQ: Influenza, a report from the American Academy of Microbiology published in April 2013.
-The original, entire report can be downloaded free here, and this except is published with permission from American Academy of Microbiology.”
+The original, entire report can be downloaded free here, and this excerpt is published with permission from the American Academy of Microbiology.”